dhilip89/efldocs/textblock.md

 At this stage all of the first-level information (that has been set by user functions), such as text and format nodes, is processed.
 Each text node produces a single paragraph.
 Logical textblock items are created and assigned to their respectful paragraphs.
 This after being set with actual formats, that have been produced from processing the format nodes.

 ### Visual Layout
+This is where all the logical items are processed, to make the lines in each paragraph.
-Most of the work here is to calculate geometries for all items, lines and paragraphs.
-All line wrapping and ellipsis is done here as well.
+Geometries of all items, lines and paragraphs are calculated here.
+All line wrapping and ellipsis handling is done here as well.
+This stage results in what is called "The Formatted Layout".

 ## <a name=unicode></a>Unicode